jyuw/atm_challenge/README.md

 It can then be withdrawn by passing in the amount to be withdrawn, the pin code, and your name.account

 `atm.withdraw(50, 1279, holger.account)`

+When the withdraw command is run, a message will print out letting the user know whether or not the transaction was completed successfully.
+If not, an error message will allow the user to know where the problem occurred.